 In addition to guest posting on the UpCity blog, d.trio marketing group is featured as one of the Top Creative Agencies in the United States.
 Check out their profile here.

-All marketers want to produce great creative—powerful, resonant communications that motivate customers and build their brand.
+All marketers want to produce great creative projects—powerful, resonant communications that motivate customers and build their brand.
 While there are countless ways to end up there, one thing is consistent: starting with a strong creative brief.

 At its most basic, a creative brief is a one- or two-page document outlining the strategy, objectives, and details of a project.
 Of course, within that broad definition lies a wide range of possibilities.
 Not all creative briefs are created equal.

-So, what makes a successful creative brief—one that goes beyond a collection of facts and leads to out-of-the-box creativity?
+So, what makes a great creative brief—one that goes beyond a collection of facts and leads to out-of-the-box creativity?
+In this article, we will discuss what makes for an effective creative brief, so that you can create your in-house versus leaning into external agencies at the onset.

-At a minimum, a creative brief provides all the key project details the team needs to know.
-Things like technical requirements, the list of deliverables, background information, deadlines, etc.
+At a minimum, a creative brief provides all the key messages and project details that team members need to know.
+Things like technical requirements, the list of deliverables, background information, milestones, deadlines, etc.

 It’s Streamlined

 A good brief isn’t a long, rambling info dump.
 It’s a tightly edited, focused document that contains the necessary information without a whole lot of superfluous fluff.
-While it may include links to sources of additional information, the creative brief itself is quick and easy to read and digest.
+While it may include links to sources of additional information, the creative brief itself is quick and easy to read and digest, providing everything you need to know.

 It Sparks Creative Thinking